Saelyria/Braid/TableauExample/Sample 1 - Accounts/README.md

     This is very easy with Tableau - since we're calling this `onTapped` method after the cell binding method where we gave the cell and generic
     'model' types, we can also also have this method be passed in the instance of the generic 'model 'type (in this case, the `Account` instance) that the tapped cell was representing.
 Much better than using the index path to look through an 'accounts' array.

+9. Now we're going to setup the headers and footers on these three sections.
+We don't need to start a new binding chain with the
+    `onSections` call here - we could just append the `bind(headerType:viewModels)` method to the last one after the `onTapped` method - but, just for the sake of dividing up the binding into logical chunks/to show that it's possible, we'll just do it on another chain.
+    Here, we're going to use a custom 'header/footer view' type - `SectionHeaderView`.
+This view type is `ViewModelBindable` as well, so we similarly pass in a dictionary of view model objects (organized by `Section`).

+10. On the same binding chain, we set up the footers.
+We'll just use the default iOS footers where we just provide a string - on a binder, this is done with the `footerTitles` method, which gets passed in a dictionary where the keys are `Section`s and the values are strings.
+Only the `other` section has footer text, so that's the only entry we'll put in the dictionary.

+11. With that, our table is bound and ready to go.
+When we finish our binding, we need to make sure we call the `finish` method on the binder.
+The binder uses this method to setup a standin 'data source/delegate' object for the table view with the appropriate methods added to it according to the data/handlers given to the binder and call the first `reloadData()` on the table view.